 David* is a 54 year old man diagnosed with Down’s syndrome who functions within the Mild Range of Intellectual Disabilities.
-In 1996, David moved into the Volunteers of America-Greater New York Residential Services program, where he exercises the right to enjoy meaningful relationships with people in his life with the support of direct care professionals.
+In 1996, David moved into the VOA-Greater New York Residential Services program, where he exercises the right to enjoy meaningful relationships with people in his life with the support of direct care professionals.
 David receives Residential Habilitation (RH) services through Volunteers of America.
 He also receives MSC services through Lifestyles for the Disabled and attends Carmel Richmond Nursing Home’s Day Care Program, where David participates in activities that encourage his growth.

 In 2010, David was diagnosed with early onset of Alzheimer’s dementia.
 David, once active, social and able to express his needs and desire to staff, could no longer exercise those abilities.
 Between 2010 to early 2012, David’s health declined drastically and he was hospitalized several times.
 Throughout his illness and hospitalization, the residential staff at VOA-GNY would strive to treat David with dignity, care, and patience, and to understand the symptoms of his diagnoses.
 The Residential Services program implemented innovative solutions that greatly improved David’s personal outcomes.
 David was linked up with outstanding, experienced direct care professionals who provided exceptional services.